skwh/pardee-datastore/readme.md

 The DataStore will then log any HTTP requests it recieves, including the IP of the request, a response code, and the request path.

+# Planned or wishlist features

+* GraphQL endpoint (would probably require significant restructuring of the data model in order to properly work alongside the `type-graphql` package)
+* enable uncategorized dataseries via a category called "uncategorized"